 OHB CEO Marco Fuchs discusses Arianespace's reorganization and the role of small shareholders, Germany's role in Europe's Vega rocket and the upcoming European Commission and European Space Agency decisions.

-A Europeanized Russian Soyuz rocket equipped with a Fregat upper stage on Sept.
-11 successfully placed two European Galileo positioning, navigation and timing satellites into medium-Earth orbit, with two more scheduled for launch in December aboard a Soyuz.
+A Europeanized Russian Soyuz rocket on May 24 successfully placed two European Galileo positioning, navigation and timing satellites into medium-Earth orbit – the 13th and 14th in a series of 26 Galileo spacecraft, with more to come.